SAC provides a wide range of diverse activities to meet the needs and tastes of all

 students.
 Five programming committees help ensure that there's something for everyone.

-Cultural Arts presents programs in the arts and/or multicultural formats.
+Arts and Culture presents programs in the arts and/or multicultural formats.
 Events may include dance,

 theater, art, and literature.
 Past events include: Chinese acrobats, Mexican folk